Revant-Annam/RISC-V_vsd_AR_week1/Day3/README.md

 # Day 3: Combinational and Sequential Optimizations

-Day 3 focuses on the "intelligence" of the synthesis tool.
+Day 3 we focus on the intelligence of the synthesis tool.
 We'll explore how tools like Yosys automatically transform our initial Verilog code into a gate-level netlist that is significantly more efficient in terms of performance, power, and area (PPA).

 ## Table of Contents
 1. [Introduction to Logic Optimization](#1-introduction-to-logic-optimization)